Lisa Origliasso: 2010–present: Album delays, The Veronicas, Godzilla and Human

-The duo was also featured on a reality TV show for MTV later on 2018.
+The duo was also featured on a reality TV show for MTV later on 2019 called: The Veronicas: Blood Is for Life.

 Personal life

-Lisa married actor Logan Huffman in November 2018.
+Origliasso married actor Logan Huffman in November 2018.
+They had been dating since 2014.

+In 2019, Origliasso announced that she has suffered an ectopic pregnancy and miscarried.

 Philanthropy

 In 2006, Lisa and Jessica Origliasso joined Steve Irwin's Wildlife Warriors Worldwide, a charity that deals with the protection of animals and their natural environments.

 Lisa and Jessica also joined a "Wear it with Pride" campaign to reform same-sex laws in Australia for the 85 legislative changes made in 2010 to overturn discrimination against same-sex couples and their families.
 The campaign involved them wearing numbered T-shirts representing each legislative change.

-In 2010, the twins were honoured as Wildlife Warriors of the year for their efforts in publicizing animal protection and conservation on a worldwide scale.
+In 2010, the twins were honoured as Wildlife Warriors of the year for their efforts in publicising animal protection and conservation on a worldwide scale.